Boots on the Ground: Isfahan, Kharg, and the Strait

 The Ground Phase

 The three scenarios point in one direction.
 Full invasion is off the table (0.05).
-Of the three real options, Isfahan is the strategic prize (0.45) - the only objective that offers a discrete, declarable end to the war.
-Kharg is a political play that doesn't survive operational scrutiny (0.35).
-The Strait Islands are the operational enabler for Hormuz reopening - newly validated by preparatory strikes and Pentagon planning (0.30).
-None are certainties, but none are remote possibilities either.
+Isfahan is the strategic prize (0.45), the only objective offering a discrete, declarable end to the war.
+Kharg is a political play that doesn't survive operational scrutiny (0.35), and the Strait islands are the operational enabler for Hormuz reopening, newly validated by preparatory strikes and Pentagon planning (0.30).
+None are certainties; none are remote.

-The most important development since this analysis was first published is the Pentagon's leaked "final blow" planning.
-It suggests these aren't three competing options from which one will be chosen - they may be elements of a single multi-axis operation.
+The most important development since this analysis was first published is the Pentagon's leaked "final blow" planning, which suggests these three options may be elements of a single multi-axis operation rather than alternatives.
 If 10,000 additional troops deploy as under consideration, the sequencing constraints that previously forced a choice between Isfahan and the Strait largely dissolve.
-The force convergence described on Day 25 is no longer a projection - a ground phase is being planned, and the remaining question is scope.
+A ground phase is being planned.
+The remaining question is scope.

 Adversarial Review